dannybauman/30-day-map-challenge-2025/WORKFLOW.md

 2. **Fill in the key sections**:
    - Stats (platforms, success rate, time)
-   - Ideation ideas (brief 1-2 sentences each)
+   - Ideation recap:
+     - Narrative paragraph capturing the back-and-forth
+     - Bullet list of the pivots where you redirected the AI
+     - Three platform cards, highlighting which concept won
-   - Chosen concept
+   - Chosen concept (title, why it mattered, data source)
-   - Platform results (use platform-card-snippet.html)
+   - Platform results (winners + partials, desktop/mobile screenshots)
+   - Collaboration snapshot (two quick lists: where you drove vs. where AI accelerated)
-   - Key insights
+   - Key insights + lessons, then the editorial wrap-up
-   - Your editorial thoughts

 3. **Follow the design system**:
    - **Screenshot sizing (important!)**: